Can Archetypes Improve Brand Tactics?

 Use our affiliate link to get your Brand Tactics deck with 15% off your entire purchase from the Pip Decks website.

-David Altschul, founder of Character, a brand development company, starts from the position of “character.”
+David Altschul, founder of Character, a brand development company, begins the brand story process with new clients from the position of “character.”
 If asked to summarize the approach I learned from David, I would say, “business for decades conducted itself based on strategies drawn from war – claiming territory, market domination, acquisition… but there’s another approach – relationship.
 Relationships are longer lasting, and they are based on the character and characteristics of your organization.
 The best way to convey your character is through brand.”

 But how do we build brand character?